delolmo/request-distiller/README.md

     }
 }
 ```

+## Error objects

+When calling `getErrors` on the `Distiller` object, an array of `ErrorInterface` objects will be returned.
+Errors are created internally in the `Distiller` using an `ErrorFactoryInterface` object, which can be customized by passing it to the `Distiller` constructor.
+If none is passed, the default `Error\ErrorFactory` will be created.

+An `ErrorFactoryInterface` allows customizing the way errors are created on runtime.
+For example, you may wish for each validation error to create a different `ErrorInterface` object.
+You may afterwards react differently to each type of error (redirect to a 404 page, show a 403 page, save a flash message to the session, etc.).

+All `Error` objects must implement `Error\ErrorInterface`.

 ## Data Transfer Objects

 To allow further flexibility, the `getData` method of the `Distiller` object returns Data Transfer Objects.
 Data Transfer Objects are objects that implement `Dto\DtoInterface`, which in turn implements `\ArrayAccess`.
 This means that the returned value from `getData` can be accessed like an array, but it can also be made to hold any custom behavior that you want it to have.